HSBNE-Archive/Policy/Rules/Rules.md

         committee or the association, the meeting lapses.
-    5. If there is no quorum within 30 minutes after the time fixed for a general meeting called other than on the request of members of the management committee or the association—
+    5. If there is no quorum within 30 minutes after the time fixed for a general meeting called other than on the request of members of the management committee or the association -

         1.  the meeting is to be adjourned for at least 7 days; and
         2.  the management committee is to decide the day, time and place of the